 Weather Patterns in Niseko

-This phenomenon results in consistent and abundant snowfall, creating the powdery conditions that skiers and snowboarders crave.
+This phenomenon results in consistent and abundant snowfall, with Niseko receiving more snow than many other regions, creating the powdery conditions that skiers and snowboarders crave.

 Throughout the ski season, average temperatures and snowfall vary: